Cacti/documentation/Templates.md

 Width | The width of the Graph Canvas in pixels
 Base Value | Should be set to 1024 for memory values and 1000 for traffic measurements.
 Slope Mode | RRDtool graphs are composed of stair case curves by default.
 This is in line with the way RRDtool calculates its data.
 Some people favor a more "organic" look for their graphs.
 Auto Scale | Enable auto scale for the graph.
 This option must be check to use the next two options.
-Upper/Lower limit values are ignored when using autoscale since these boundaries are determined automatically.
+Upper/Lower limit values are ignored when using auto-scale since these boundaries are determined automatically.
 Auto Scale Options | Choose whether you would like to use --alt-autoscale (ignoring given limits), --alt-autoscale-max (accepting a lower limit), --alt-autoscale-min (accepting an upper limit.
 Logarithmic Scaling | Choose if you want logarithmic y-axis scaling.
 Scientific Units for Logarithmic Scaling | For linear graphs, scientific units (in magnitudes of k=kilo, M=mega, ...) is default.
 But for logarithmic graphs, exponential notation is default.
 Choose if you want logarithmic y-axis scaling and scientific units.